-In a five-part series, VICE founder Suroosh Alvi travels the world to investigate the origins and impact of the world's deadliest terrorist organizations: al Qaeda, al Shabaab, Tehrik-i-Taliban, Boko Haram and the Islamic State.
+In a five-part series, VICE founder Suroosh Alvi travels the world to investigate the origins and impact of the world's deadliest terrorist organizations: al Qaeda, al Shabaab, Tehrik-i-Taliban Pakistan, Boko Haram and the Islamic State.

 Starting with the organization that in many ways reshaped post-9/11 global terrorism, Suroosh takes us to Yemen – the birthplace of al Qaeda – to investigate the organization’s deadly history.
 Risking his own life, Suroosh meets with al Qaeda leaders and fighters, clerics, government officials, civilians and victims to investigate the organization’s origins, impact and plans for the future.

 Exploring the binary universe of the war on terror – good versus evil, us versus them – he takes us behind the curtain to show us the cycle of violence al Qaeda’s left behind, while helping answer a fundamental question: is there an end in sight?

 After 18 hours of travel, Suroosh arrives in al Qaeda territory in Yemen.

 Aden, Yemen, once a pristine port town, now ravaged by terrorism.